-The Faculty of Health Sciences is committed to promoting Occupational Health & Safety for its learners and facilitating appropriate support for learners who become injured or exposed to infectious or environmental hazards during the course of their studies or clinical training.
+The Faculty of Health Sciences is committed to promoting Occupational Health & Safety for its learners and facilitating appropriate support for learners who become injured or exposed to infectious or environmental hazards during their studies or clinical training.
 The Faculty of Health Sciences, in collaboration with its affiliated teaching hospitals believes that a robust Occupational Health & Safety education program for learners, as well as staff and faculty, will reduce the risk of injury and hazardous exposure.
-In the event that an injury or exposure to an infectious or environmental hazard does occur, compliance with the procedures outlined in this document will ensure that learners receive appropriate support, treatment and follow-up and that all required documentation of the incident is complete and forms forwarded to the appropriate individuals and authorities.
-To view the full policy, please visit this webpage:
+In the event of an injury or exposure to an infectious or environmental hazard does occur, compliance with the procedures outlined in this document (see INJURIES: PROCESS FOR REPORTING) will ensure that learners receive appropriate support, treatment, and follow-up and that all required documentation of the incident is complete, and forms forwarded to the appropriate individuals and authorities.

-MSC (PT) PROGRAM: POLICIES, PROCEDURES AND GUIDELINES
+MSc(PT) PROGRAM: POLICIES, PROCEDURES AND GUIDELINES